 1) The Stairway to Heaven hike is pretty strenuous:

-While it is short (a little over a mile up), and the elevation is about 800-900 feet, the overall hike is pretty strenuous.
+While it is short (a little over a mile up), the overall hike is pretty strenuous.
 You will begin at the parking lot, and for about 1,000 feet make your way up to the mountain.
 As soon as you enter the forest, the scrambling is not far from there.

 Once you begin the scramble, it gets pretty tough in parts and it’s almost entirely up from that point.
 Now if you didn’t already know, the Stairway to Heaven hike is part of the official Appalachian Trail so you may see thru hikers in this area.

 Be aware of the long, scrambling that goes into this hike and know that if you are not physically prepared, don’t do it.

 But if you are and need an extra hand, always wear good hiking or trail running shoes.
 Another thing which makes hikes (up and downhill) easier is trekking poles.
 I didn’t bring mine on this one (Trailbuddy trekking poles), but I would have preferred it knowing what I know now.